Why Is My Baby Crying?

 9. Separation anxiety

-'Separation anxiety' begins around the age of 6 months, peaks at around 9 months and continues until approx 2 - 3 years.
+'Separation anxiety' begins around the age of 6 months, peaks at around 9 months and continues until approx. 2 - 3 years.
 When your child experiences separation anxiety she will cry as soon as her main caregiver leaves her sight.
-As frustrating as this can feel for parents, this is normal behavior and is a healthy sign of a attachment to her main caregiver.
+As frustrating as this can feel for parents, this is normal behavior and is a healthy sign of an attachment to her main caregiver.

 The first took generally appears around the age of 6 months.
 But babies can be born with teeth or for some the first tooth may not appear until 15 months.
 While teething, your baby's gum may become swollen and sore at the spot where the tooth is breaking through the gum.
 Teething discomfort usually last for no longer than a few days.

 We live in stressful times!
 Babies can feel stress, especially when parents or caregivers are stressed.
 If there's a lot of tension, arguments or raised voices around her, your baby can be affected by this.

 When your baby cries for excessively long periods of time for an unknown reason it's understandable that you would start to worry that she could be unwell or have a physical problem, that's causing her crying.
 Rather than worry have her seen by a doctor.